 At this point, if you haven’t been taken on a tour of the gym as part of the interview process, you can ask now if that’s possible.

 It’s a great way to show your continued interest in what goes on in the gym.

-A tour will also give you the chance to meet with trainers on the floor and create a good impression.
+A tour will also allow you to meet with trainers on the floor and create a good impression.

 Much like a receptionist, other trainers could be asked to give an overall impression of what they think of you.

-It also might give you the time to ask one of the trainers if you can chat with them one-on-one at a later date to get further information and ask even more questions.
+It also might allow you to ask one of the trainers if you can chat with them one-on-one later to get further information and ask even more questions.

 If you would like to do this, make sure that you get permission first.